Dogwood Guitars

 • Abalone shell rosette with B&W outer rings

-• five-piece Mahogany neck with adjustable truss rod
+• five-piece Mahogany neck with dual action truss rod

 • bound Ebony fretboard with wood binding, B&W purfling